Comparison of approaches to characteristic classes of foliations: Introduction

 \section{Introduction}

-The theory of characteristic classis of foliations starts with the discovery of the Godbillon-Vey class \cite{GV} for a foliation of codimension one on a three-dimensional manifold.
-The question of triviality of the Godbillon-Vey class and its relation to the geometry and dynamics of foliations is intensively studied by many authors, see the surveys \cite{Hurder00,Hurder16}.
-It was suggested that there should exist invariant that give more information about the foliation than the Godbillon-Vey class.
-Duminy introduced the Vey class as an element of certain cohomology associated to the foliation, see \cite{CCII,Hurder16}.
-The vanishing of the Vey class implies the vanishing of the Godbillon-Vey class.
+The theory of characteristic classis of foliations starts with the discovery of the Godbillon-Vey class \cite{GV} for a foliation of codimension one.
 Berstein and Rozenfeld \cite{BR}, and Bott and Haefliger \cite{BH} defined characteristic classes for foliations of arbitrary codimension $n$.
 These classes are given by the generators of the relative Gelfand-Fuchs cohomology $H^*(W_n,\On)$ of the Lie algebra of formal vector fields on $\Real^n$ and take values in the cohomology $H^*(M)$ of the underlying manifold.
 The map $H^*(W_n,\On)\to H^*(M)$ may be factored through the cohomology $H^*(B\Gamma_n)$ of the classifying space $B\Gamma_n$ of the Haefliger groupoid $\Gamma_n$.

 Losik~\cite{L90,L94,L15} introduced the notion of a generalized atlas on the leaf space $M/\F$ of a foliation $\F$ on a smooth manifold $M$ showing that there is a reach smooth structure on $M/\F$.
 Spaces with such structures are called $\D_n$-spaces.
 In particular, this approach allowed him to define the characteristic classes as elements of the cohomology $H^*(S(M/\F)/\On)$, where $S(M/\F)$ is the bundles of frames of infinite order over $M/\F$.
 These classes may be projected to the usual ones in $H^*(M)$.